 Have you been putting off doing an online course?
 Again, now’s the time.
 Get to it!
 There are endless types of classes to choose from, including psychology, the Arts, computer science, how-tos, and more!

 Plan an online game night or just a group wine-drinking!
-It’s a great way to reconnect and pass a Friday night with your favorite people.
-There are all kinds of apps you can use to video chat and see those faces you miss, including Whatsapp, Zoom and Skype!
+It’s a great way to reconnect and spend a Friday night with your favorite people.
+You can use all kinds of apps to video chat and see those faces you miss, including Whatsapp, Zoom, and Skype.

 15. Sing & dance

 Pssst.
 No one’s watching!
 And this feels oh-so-good, especially if you live alone.
-It’s empowering and just plain fun!
+Singing and dancing are empowering and just plain fun.
 Make your home karaoke playlist and get your groove on to your favorite beats to watch your mood soar.